kparc/kcc/README.md

 **Practice:**

 First, lets make sure `+x flip` operator transposes rectangular matrices instead of just squares, which is of no surprise.
-Then try to flip something less obvious, apply transformations, inspect each result and follow its logic:
+Thentry to flip something less obvious, and after that you have three extra transformations.
+Inspect all intermediate results and make sure you can follow their logic:

 ```q
  mat:(1 2 3 4;6 7 8 9)     /a rectangular matrix